vixkram/oss-subfinder/README.md

 - If your platform expects a start command, use `uvicorn app.main:app --host 0.0.0.0 --port ${PORT:-8000}`.
 Substitute the port your provider injects via environment variables.
 - For manual deployments without Docker, run the API from the backend directory: `cd backend && uvicorn app.main:app --host 0.0.0.0 --port 8000`.
 - When building the frontend separately, set `VITE_BACKEND_URL` to the externally reachable backend root **before** running `npm run build` (e.g. `VITE_BACKEND_URL=https://api.example.com`).
 That value is baked into the static bundle and powers all SSE and REST requests.
+- Use distinct public domains for the frontend and backend (e.g. `https://oss-subfinder.vikk.dev` and `https://api-subfinder.vikk.dev`) so the static bundle can call the API without an additional reverse proxy.

 ### 🎮 Development Mode